4d/docs/docs/API/SessionClass.md

 title: Session
 ---

 Session objects are returned by the [`Session`](#session) command.
-These objects provide the developer with an interface allowing to manage the current user session and execute actions such as store contextual data, share information between session processes, launch session-related preemptive processes, or (web only) manage privileges.
+These objects provide the developer with an interface allowing to manage the current user session and execute actions such as store contextual data, share information between session processes, launch session-related preemptive processes, or (web only) manage [privileges](../ORDA/privileges.md).

 ### Session types

-Three kinds of sessions are supported by this class:
+Three types of sessions are supported by this class:

 - **Web user sessions**: Web user sessions are available when [scalable sessions are enabled in your project](WebServer/sessions.md#enabling-sessions).
 They are used for Web and REST connections, and can be assigned privileges.
 For information on web user sessions, please refer to the [web server Sessions](WebServer/sessions.md) section.
-- **Remote client sessions**: In a client/server desktop application, remote users have their own sessions.
+- **Remote client user sessions**: In client/server applications, remote users have their own sessions managed on the server.
 For information on remote user sessions, please refer to the [XXXX](Desktop/client-server.md) section.
 - **Stored procedures session**: All stored procedures executed on the server share the same virtual session.
 For information on server virtual session, please refer to the [XXXX](XXX) section.